rfuzzo/MorrowindPlusPlus/fundamentals/visuals.md

 [**Nordic Chest Replacer**](https://www.nexusmods.com/morrowind/mods/45383/)\
 Replaces the standard wooden chests in Nordic Tombs with a unique model, because the original looked horribly out of place.

-* On MO2 installation, check the following options in the FOMOD installer:
+* On MO2 installation, check the following options in the installer:
   * [x] Patch for Purists Plugin

 ⭐ [**Dunmer Lanterns Replacer**](https://www.nexusmods.com/morrowind/mods/43219)\
 This mod replaces all of the Dunmer lanterns (including the paper lanterns and streetlight) from the original game with smoother, more detailed versions (yet not with a ridiculous amount of new polies: they're optimized).

-* On BAIN installation, check the following options:
+* On MO2 installation, check the following options:
   * **Glow Effect** -> Yes
   * **OAAB Data** -> Yes
   * **Tamriel Data** > Yes